coderedcorp/coderedcms/docs/features/page_types/stream_forms.rst

 Implementation
 --------------

-The stream form functionality is built-in to CodeRed CMS but is not enabled by default.
+The stream form functionality is built-in to Wagtail CRX but is not enabled by default.
 To implement, add the following to your ``website/models.py``

 .. code-block:: python